A Week in Whistler: Mountains, Bikes, and the Best Apres-Ski Scene in North America

 Day 1: Arrival and Village Orientation

-The Sea-to-Sky Highway from Vancouver to Whistler is 125km of coastal road, mountain tunnels, and the kind of views that make you pull over every 10 minutes.
-Howe Sound on your left, the Coast Mountains on your right, and Shannon Falls (335m, one of BC's tallest) appearing on the roadside about 45 minutes in.
+The Sea-to-Sky Highway from Vancouver to Whistler is 125km of coastal road, mountain tunnels, and the kind of views that pull you over every 10 minutes.
+Howe Sound on your left, the Coast Mountains on your right, and Shannon Falls (335m, one of BC's tallest) rising up roadside about 45 minutes in.

-I arrived at Whistler Village around noon.
-Checked into the HI Whistler Hostel (CAD 55/night for a dorm, CAD 160 for a private — solid location, clean, communal kitchen).
-Walked the village.
-Pedestrian-only, lined with restaurants, gear shops, and chocolate stores.
-The gondola bases for both Whistler and Blackcomb mountains are literally in the village center.
+Aim to reach Whistler Village around noon and check into the HI Whistler Hostel (CAD 55/night for a dorm, CAD 160 for a private — solid location, clean, communal kitchen).
+Then walk the village.
+It's pedestrian-only, lined with restaurants, gear shops, and chocolate stores, and the gondola bases for both Whistler and Blackcomb mountains sit right in the center.

-First meal: poutine at Zog's Dogs (CAD 14).
-Fries, cheese curds, gravy.
-The gravy was dark and rich.
-The curds squeaked.
-This is how you start a Canadian mountain trip.
+Make your first meal poutine at Zog's Dogs (CAD 14).
+Fries, cheese curds, gravy — the gravy dark and rich, the curds squeaking the way they should.
+This is how a Canadian mountain trip is meant to start.

 Day 2: Whistler Mountain — First Ski Day

-Lift ticket: CAD 245 for a single day (I'd bought a 5-day pass for CAD 850 — much better value).
-First lift at 8:30AM.
-The Whistler Village Gondola takes you to the Roundhouse Lodge at 1,850m in 25 minutes.
+Lift ticket: CAD 245 for a single day, though a 5-day pass at CAD 850 is far better value.
+First lift runs at 8:30AM, and the Whistler Village Gondola carries you up to the Roundhouse Lodge at 1,850m in 25 minutes.

-Whistler Mountain has 100+ marked runs across 1,530 hectares.
-I stuck to the groomers on day one — warming up on mid-mountain blues (Burnt Stew Trail, Green Line) before hitting the top chair (Peak Express, 2,182m) for runs down Franz's, which drops 1,500 vertical meters back to the village.
+Whistler Mountain holds 100+ marked runs across 1,530 hectares.
+Warm up on the groomers — mid-mountain blues like Burnt Stew Trail and Green Line — before riding the top chair (Peak Express, 2,182m) for runs down Franz's, which drops 1,500 vertical meters all the way back to the village.

-The snow was packed powder.
-The runs are long — genuinely long.
-Most resorts have runs measured in hundreds of meters.
-Whistler's runs are measured in kilometers.
+The snow comes in as packed powder, and the runs are long — genuinely long.
+Most resorts measure their runs in hundreds of meters.
+Whistler's are measured in kilometers.

 Day 3: Blackcomb Mountain

-Crossed to Blackcomb via the Peak 2 Peak Gondola — a 4.4km span between the two mountains, 436m above the valley floor.
-The gondola car has a glass bottom.
-I looked down once and didn't look again.
+Cross to Blackcomb via the Peak 2 Peak Gondola — a 4.4km span between the two mountains, 436m above the valley floor, with a glass-bottom car that rewards the brave and tests the rest.

-Blackcomb is steeper and more advanced than Whistler.
-The Glacier Express chair accesses alpine terrain above the treeline where the snow stays cold and dry.
-Ran laps on Blackcomb Glacier, 7th Heaven, and the expert terrain on Spanky's Ladder.
+Blackcomb runs steeper and more advanced than Whistler.
+The Glacier Express chair opens up alpine terrain above the treeline, where the snow stays cold and dry.
+Lap Blackcomb Glacier, 7th Heaven, and the expert terrain off Spanky's Ladder.

-Had lunch at Crystal Hut (2,000m) — a tiny mountaintop restaurant famous for waffles.
-Belgian waffle with whipped cream and strawberries, CAD 18, eaten on the deck in sunshine with mountains in every direction.
-Worth the queue.
+Save lunch for Crystal Hut (2,000m), a tiny mountaintop restaurant famous for waffles.
+A Belgian waffle with whipped cream and strawberries, CAD 18, eaten on the sun-warmed deck with mountains in every direction.
+Worth the queue, every minute of it.

 Day 4: Rest Day — Village Exploring

-Legs needed a break.
-Walked the Valley Trail — a paved multi-use path that connects Whistler Village to Alta Lake, Lost Lake, and surrounding neighborhoods.
-40km of trails total, flat, good for walking or cycling.
+Give your legs a break and walk the Valley Trail — a paved multi-use path connecting Whistler Village to Alta Lake, Lost Lake, and the surrounding neighborhoods.
+40km of trails in total, flat and easygoing, ideal for walking or cycling.

-Visited the Squamish Lil'wat Cultural Centre (CAD 18) — a museum about the two First Nations whose traditional territories include Whistler.
-The building is beautiful (contemporary longhouse design) and the exhibits about Squamish and Lil'wat culture, language, and art are worth more time than most people give them.
+Visit the Squamish Lil'wat Cultural Centre (CAD 18), a museum honoring the two First Nations whose traditional territories include Whistler.
+The building is beautiful — a contemporary longhouse design — and the exhibits on Squamish and Lil'wat culture, language, and art reward more time than most visitors give them.

-Dinner at Araxi Restaurant (Whistler's fine-dining flagship).
-Tasting menu: CAD 135.
-The scallop course and the elk dish were standouts.
-It's not cheap but it's legitimately excellent — consistently ranked among Canada's top restaurants.
+Book dinner at Araxi Restaurant, Whistler's fine-dining flagship.
+The tasting menu runs CAD 135, and the scallop course and the elk dish stand out.
+It isn't cheap, but it's legitimately excellent — consistently ranked among Canada's top restaurants.

 Day 5: Backcountry

-Hired a backcountry guide through Extremely Canadian (CAD 350 for a half-day group tour, max 4 people).
-We skinned up from the Whistler alpine into terrain beyond the resort boundaries — untracked powder in the Flute Bowl area.
+Hire a backcountry guide through Extremely Canadian (CAD 350 for a half-day group tour, max 4 people).
+You skin up from the Whistler alpine into terrain beyond the resort boundaries — untracked powder in the Flute Bowl area.

-The guide assessed our ability, found lines that matched our skill, and managed avalanche risk (probing, checking the snowpack, routing carefully).
-Two hours of climbing for 4 runs of 400-600 vertical meters each through trees and open bowls.
+A good guide reads your ability, finds lines that match your skill, and manages avalanche risk every step of the way — probing, checking the snowpack, routing carefully.
+Expect two hours of climbing for four runs of 400-600 vertical meters each, threading through trees and open bowls.

-Backcountry skiing is what you do when resort skiing starts to feel like a lift queue.
+Backcountry skiing is what you reach for when resort skiing starts to feel like a lift queue.
 Whistler's proximity to genuine wilderness makes it one of the best backcountry bases in the world.

 Day 6: Mountain Biking (Off-Season Visit)

-I was visiting in the transitional season (late May) when the lower runs are open for biking while the upper mountain still has snow.
-The Whistler Mountain Bike Park was open for early season — limited trails but enough to fill a day.
+Come in the transitional season — late May — when the lower runs open for biking while the upper mountain still holds snow.
+The Whistler Mountain Bike Park opens for early season then: limited trails, but plenty to fill a day.

 Lift-accessed mountain biking means you ride the gondola up and ride down.
 Green runs (A-Line, Blue Velvet) for flow.
 Blue runs for technical features.
 Black runs for people with insurance and a death wish.